awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateSolutionVersion.md

  ** [trainingMode](#API_CreateSolutionVersion_RequestSyntax) **   <a name="personalize-CreateSolutionVersion-request-trainingMode"></a>
 The scope of training to be performed when creating the solution version\.
 The `FULL` option trains the solution version based on the entirety of the input solution's training data, while the `UPDATE` option processes only the data that has changed in comparison to the input solution\.
 Choose `UPDATE` when you want to incrementally update your solution version instead of creating an entirely new one\.
-The `UPDATE` option can only be used when you already have an active solution version created from the input solution using the `FULL` option and the input solution was trained with the [HRNN\-Coldstart Recipe](native-recipe-hrnn-coldstart.md) recipe\.
+The `UPDATE` option can only be used when you already have an active solution version created from the input solution using the `FULL` option and the input solution was trained with the [User\-Personalization Recipe](native-recipe-new-item-USER_PERSONALIZATION.md) or the [HRNN\-Coldstart Recipe](native-recipe-hrnn-coldstart.md) recipe\.
 Type: String
 Valid Values:` FULL | UPDATE`
 Required: No